How to avoid late payments

 6. Keep invoicing simple

-With Bokio accounting software, you can create invoices for free, and email them to your customer directly from the app, or download a PDF copy.
+With Bokio accounting software, you can create invoices, and email them to your customer directly from the app, or download a PDF copy.
 The invoice generator is comprehensive, and of course includes the due date for your payment and adding interest to overdue invoices.
 Plus, you can send reminder emails to your customers with just a few clicks.

 Keeping track of your invoices used to be a hassle, but not with Bokio.
 You’ll receive reminders when the invoice is due, and you can record when the invoice has been paid and if it has been overpaid.
 You can also keep track of your supplier invoices too.